 This page lists information that you need to do before you arrive.
-You will find information on your Athena account, financial aid, medical and transfer credit.

 You will receive a personalized Kerberos ID/Athena account coupon from the Admissions Office.
 This coupon provides information on how to register for an account.
 Once you register, you may obtain as obtain web certificates, and be able to access important MIT information.
 If you are on campus or local, you can also make arrangements to pick your Kerberos ID by contacting Leslie Bottari.
 Visit the IS&T web site for complete information and a step-by-step guide on computing at MIT for students.
 You must also register for MIT Duo two-factor authentication for Touchstone.

 Transfer students have the option of selecting MIT Housing or off-campus housing.
 The MIT Undergraduate Housing Office will contact you explaining the housing selection process and inviting you to participate in the Undergraduate Housing System.
 You will then have the opportunity to fill out a Housing Request Form by the given submission deadline.

 - On-Campus Housing: As a transfer student, you are eligible for on-campus housing.
 The Undergraduate Housing Office will contact you explaining the housing selection process.
 You will have the opportunity to indicate your on-campus housing preferences by means of an electronic Housing Request Form that will include a submission deadline.
 There are numerous undergraduate residences on campus.
 Residence halls offer varying flavors of community and services that you should explore before making your selection.
 For more information, go to http://studentlife.mit.edu/housing/undergraduate-housing or contact email@example.com or (617) 253-1493.